paritytech/parity-bridge/user_guide.md

-# using the ropsten-kovan test deployment
+# using the ropsten-kovan test-bridge

 a test-bridge is deployed ropsten and kovan